frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 Pope John Paul II proclaimed her, a Jewess, as one of the Patronesses of Europe.

 A spiritual writer said, "Out of the unspeakable human suffering caused by the Nazis in Western Europe in the 1930s and 1940s, there blossomed the beautiful life of dedication, consecration, prayer, fasting, and penance of St. Teresa Benedicta of the Cross.
-Even though her life was snuffed out by the evil of genocide, her memory stands as a light undimmed in the midst of evil, darkness, and suffering."
-(Enzo Lodi, *Saints of the Roman Calendar*).
+Even though her life was snuffed out by the evil of genocide, her memory stands as a light undimmed in the midst of evil, darkness, and suffering" (Enzo Lodi, *Saints of the Roman Calendar*).

 All the saints have something to say to us, and all the martyrs.
 This particular lady is a woman who did wonderful things, gave great example, exemplified many of the virtues: love for truth, gave her life for truth, commitment, fidelity to her vocation, courage, fortitude.